syncfusion-content/windowsforms-docs/WindowsForms/statusbaradvpanel/StatusBarAdvPanel-Events.md

 ---
 layout: post
-title: StatusBarAdvPanel-Events | WindowsForms | Syncfusion
+title: StatusBarAdvPanel Events in Windows Forms statusbaradvpanel control | Syncfusion
-description: statusbaradvpanel events
+description: Learn about StatusBarAdvPanel Events support in Syncfusion Windows Forms statusbaradvpanel (StatusBarAdvPanel) control and more details.
 platform: WindowsForms
 control: StatusBarAdvPanel
 documentation: ug
 ---

-# StatusBarAdvPanel Events
+# StatusBarAdvPanel Events in Windows Forms statusbaradvpanel (StatusBarAdvPanel)

 The list of events and a detailed explanation about each of them is given in the following sections.